-Note that roads are not that great, so if you want a smooth ride, we recommend upgrading to a better car than you normally get.
+Note that the roads are not that great, so if you want a smooth ride, we recommend upgrading to a better car than you normally get.
 With one exception, we used Rentalcars.com throughout South America and consistently had hassle-free transactions with them.
 (You can see our entire South American itinerary)

 Tips for visiting Rosario Argentina